 Start with a broad search and narrow down using some of these methods:

 - Look for related subject terms.
-Note that subject terms are not always used consistently in records.
-For example, when searching for World War II related materials, books may use the subject “World War (1939-1945)”, whereas peer-reviewed articles may use “World War II”.
-Other records may be missing subjects but contain words that match your search in the title or abstract.
+Items you find in BU Libraries Search have been tagged with subject terms by a variety of organizations.
+For example, when searching for World War II materials, you’ll find books tagged with the subject term “World War (1939-1945)”, whereas some articles are tagged with the term “World War II”.
+Other items may be missing subjects but contain words that match your search in the title or abstract.

-- Consider limiting to peer-reviewed articles or to a certain material type (books, articles, etc.).
+- Limit to peer-reviewed articles or to a certain material type (books, articles, etc.).

-You can find subject-specific assistance within our Research Guides.
+You can find subject-specific assistance in our Research Guides.

 Can’t find what you’re looking for?

 BU Libraries can get it for you through our Interlibrary Loan Services.
-If you’ve identified an article or other resource you’d like to request within BU Libraries Search, once you’ve signed in you’ll find a link to request the item.
+If you find an article or other resource we don’t have, you can sign in to find a link to request that item.

-See our Interlibrary Borrowing Help for further assistance.
+See our Interlibrary Borrowing Help for more assistance.

-You can also search beyond BU for books and more using WorldCat Discovery.
+You can also search libraries beyond BU using WorldCat Discovery.

-BU Libraries Search allows you to save results, set notifications for newly added resources, and export results to reference managers.
+BU Libraries Search allows you to save search results, set notifications for newly-added resources, and export search results to reference managers.
 See more details here.